MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 This is the base WindowsSolution folder to be used for all Unity Projects.
 Copy it across to any new project and add to the root of the client repo.
 This contains all the goodness from working on previous projects at the app level.

 Run the Init.ps1 script on the root to rename UnityProject to your product name (e.g LostLight).
+Note that the product name is what is displayed in the "Product Name" field in Unity.
+For consistency, check Player Settings on Windows Store to ensure name is used consistently.

 Then subsequently build out from Unity to /WindowsSolution/WindowsStore and /WindowsSolution/WindowsPhone.